Attack on Canadian miner in Burkina Faso threatens gold’s final frontier

 “But the miners still see West Africa as a whole as quite a good investment.”

-Semafo’s Toronto-listed shares dropped 10 percent after the attack.
+Semafo’s Toronto-listed shares have fallen 17 percent since the attack.
 And major mines just over the borders in northern Ghana and Ivory Coast are now within striking distance of Islamist strongholds, experts warn.

 Last year, AQIM, the main al Qaeda affiliate in West Africa, told followers Western companies, especially from France, were “legitimate targets”.